eriksvoboda/kickstarter-analysis/README.md

 - What are some limitations of this dataset?

+By looking at Outcome by Goal and Outcome by Launch Date separately we don't have a full picture of the outcomes.
+We know that May has the most successful launched campaigns however we can't determine why they're successful just by looking at the month launched.
+Similarly by only looking at the Outcomes by Goal we can determine the optimal goal range for a Play, but we don't know what other factors are at play.
+For example Country, are some countries more likely to have a successful campaign at a higher goal?
+Also since we already know time of year has a large impact on success rate, we don't know the relationship between Month and Goal specifically.
+Without looking at these variables together we have to make the assumption that the campaigns with success in our Goal data likely were launched in May.
+Also just by looking at these two charts we don't know the duration of the campaigns and durations's affect on campaign outcome.

 - What are some other possible tables and/or graphs that we could create?

+We could create tables and graphs that show the relationship between:
+* Month Launched and Funding Goal
+* Duration of campaign and Month Launched
+* Duration of campaign and Funding Goal
+* Average Donations and Month Launched
+* Number of Backers and Goal
+* Number of Backers and Month Launched